Academic and Student Services

 Anchor Camp: The First-Year Experience

 Anchor Camp is an incoming first-year camp experience designed to aid in their successful transition to Texas A&M University-Corpus Christi.
 Student leaders serve as mentors who lead activities, guide discussions, and facilitate interactive games.
-During Anchor Camp, first-year students will attend presentations about the benefits of involvement and campus resources, learn more about themselves, and of the pride in the growing traditions and spirit of A&M-Corpus Christi.
+During Anchor Camp, first-year students will attend presentations about the benefits of involvement and campus resources, learn more about themselves, and e pride in the growing traditions and spirit of A&M-Corpus Christi.
 Through Anchor Camp, our hope is that students will make lifelong friendships and begin to find their “anchor” to feel more at home on the Island before classes begin.
 For more information call (361) 825-2707 or visit anchorcamp.tamucc.edu

 Campus Activities Board (CAB)

-The Campus Activities Board (CAB) is a student led organization focused on planning free events and activities for students.
+The Campus Activities Board (CAB) is a student-led organization focused on planning free events and activities for students.
 From outdoor movies and concerts to comedy and casino nights, CAB members are dedicated to creating a safe and fun environment for the Island community.
 Additionally, CAB is devoted to providing opportunities for students to learn and develop leadership and social skills through meetings, retreats, socials and other activities.
 CAB embodies their slogan “All We Do is Fun” by empowering the student body in their efforts to make the most of their collegiate experience.
 For information and upcoming events call (361) 825-2707 or search for CAB on I-Engage.

 Leadership @ TAMU-CC